Flow Decomposition, Green Testing, and Lane--Emden Inequalities on Weighted Graphs: Flow decomposition and capacity estimates

-where the sum is over retained directed edges and $x$ is the tail.
-For each fixed $x\in B_R$, the sum of the conductances of retained directed edges leaving $x$ is at most the full vertex weight $\mu(x)$.
-Therefore
+where the sums are over retained directed edges and \(x=\tail(e)\).
+Every such tail lies in \(B_R\).
+For each \(x\in B_R\), the copied boundary edges are in one-to-one correspondence with the original boundary edges incident with \(x\).
+Therefore, by \eqref{eq:adapted-weight},

 \end{proof}